Short Interest in Solitario Zinc Corp. (NYSEAMERICAN:XPL) Decreases By 47.7%

 Solitario Zinc Corp.
-(NYSEAMERICAN:XPL – Get Rating) (TSE:SLR) saw a significant decrease in short interest in the month of May.
-As of May 15th, there was short interest totalling 116,900 shares, a decrease of 47.7% from the April 30th total of 223,700 shares.
-Currently, 0.2% of the company’s shares are sold short.
-Based on an average daily trading volume, of 302,500 shares, the short-interest ratio is currently 0.4 days.
+(NYSEAMERICAN:XPL – Get Rating) (TSE:SLR) was the recipient of a significant drop in short interest during the month of May.
+As of May 15th, there was short interest totalling 116,900 shares, a drop of 47.7% from the April 30th total of 223,700 shares.
+Approximately 0.2% of the shares of the company are short sold.
+Based on an average daily volume of 302,500 shares, the days-to-cover ratio is presently 0.4 days.

-A number of institutional investors have recently modified their holdings of XPL.
-Susquehanna International Group LLP lifted its holdings in Solitario Zinc by 96.8% during the fourth quarter.
-Susquehanna International Group LLP now owns 60,432 shares of the basic materials company’s stock worth $30,000 after acquiring an additional 29,717 shares during the period.
-State Street Corp lifted its holdings in Solitario Zinc by 410.8% during the first quarter.
-State Street Corp now owns 59,186 shares of the basic materials company’s stock worth $50,000 after acquiring an additional 47,600 shares during the period.
-Cambridge Investment Research Advisors Inc. lifted its holdings in Solitario Zinc by 235.2% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 99,761 shares of the basic materials company’s stock worth $84,000 after acquiring an additional 70,000 shares during the period.
-Jacob Asset Management of New York LLC lifted its holdings in Solitario Zinc by 33.3% during the fourth quarter.
-Jacob Asset Management of New York LLC now owns 1,200,000 shares of the basic materials company’s stock worth $600,000 after acquiring an additional 300,000 shares during the period.
-Finally, Long Focus Capital Management LLC bought a new stake in Solitario Zinc during the fourth quarter worth $705,000.
-Institutional investors and hedge funds own 9.75% of the company’s stock.

 Solitario Zinc Corp., an exploration stage company, engages in the acquisition and exploration of zinc and other base metal properties in North and South America.
 The company holds a 50% operating interest in the Lik zinc-lead-silver property located in Northwest Alaska; 39% interest in the Florida Canyon zinc project located in northern Peru; and 85% interest in the Chambara exploration project located in Peru.